jborggaard/QQR/Burgers1DControl/README.md

 Burgers1DControl contains files that are used to provide an autonomous quadratic control system by discretizing a distributed parameter control problem with finite elements.
-The order of the system and the number of control inputs can be specified.
+The order of the system (n) and the number of control inputs (m) can be specified.
 These correspond to the number of finite elements and the number of distributed source functions over the domain.

 The mathematical description of the problem is